moccu/penthouse-service/README.md

 ## Run service

 Install all dependencies using `npm install`.
-Afterward you can start the service using `npm run service`.
+Afterwards you can start the service using `npm run service`.